Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 How QoE Directly Impacts Valuation Multiples

-QoE influences both the numerator (adjusted EBITDA) and the multiple a buyer is willing to pay.
+QoE influences both the numerator (adjusted EBITDA) and the multiple range a buyer will apply.
 It’s a double lever on your company’s quality of earnings and ultimate value.

 High-quality earnings characteristics that pull multiples higher: